MumenJarrah/CloudLabs/lab5.md

 problem is that there is no easy way to verify the ownership of a public key, i.e., given a public key and its claimed owner information, how do we ensure that the public key is indeed owned by the claimed owner?
 The Public Key Infrastructure (PKI) is a practical solution to this problem.
 The learning objective of this lab is for students to gain the first-hand experience on PKI.
-SEED labs have a series of labs focusing on the public-key cryptography, and this one focuses on PKI.
 By doing the tasks in this lab, students should be able to gain a better understanding of how PKI works, how PKI is used to protect the Web, and how Man-in-the-middle attacks can be defeated by PKI.
 Moreover, students will be able to understand the root of the trust in the public-key infrastructure, and what problems will arise if the